Loading…

 What separates the system from generic fantasy is that attributes aren't simply elements to swap between.
 A spatial-attribute user fights completely differently from a fire user, not just in what they conjure but in how they think about combat.
 The series uses these distinctions to give different characters genuinely different problem-solving approaches rather than just different visual effects.

 The novel is the original version and the more complete one.
 TurtleMe's writing covers the arc structure and world-building in detail that the adaptation necessarily compresses.
-For readers who want the full story as far as it currently exists, the novel is the only option — the manhwa trails it by a significant margin in story progression.
+For readers who want the full story as far as it currently exists, the novel is the only option; the manhwa trails it by a significant margin in story progression.
+As of mid-2026, the novel has surpassed 500 chapters, while the manhwa adaptation is roughly 200+ chapters behind in story coverage.

 Arthur's infancy and early childhood occupy the first portion of the series.
 He tests his mana core, learns the world's magic system from within a family that doesn't know who he actually is, and processes the gap between a powerful king's instincts and a child's body and social situation.